 - Find a Program–contains an alphabetical listing of more than 2,000 individual education and/or training programs across all training sectors.

 - Interest Profiler–career exploration tool that helps individuals identify the occupations they are most interested in.
 The Interest Profiler measures six types of occupational interests Realistic, Investigative, Artistic, Social, Enterprising, and Conventional.

 - Account Log-in–users create their own account to save the results of their interest profiler assessment and to bookmark their search locations for future ease of access.
 Individuals who create an account can also download industry sector and sub-sector data for their own purposes.

 - Map of Schools–identify where an education or training provider is geographically located and to create driving directions.

 Sacramento Works Training Provider List

-If you are interested in receiving training through Sacramento Works you must meet with a coach at one of the 11 One Stop Career Centers throughout Sacramento County.
+If you are interested in receiving training through Sacramento Works you must meet with a coach at one of the 13 Job Centers throughout Sacramento County.
 After you have been determined eligible for training, you may choose one of the training programs from the Eligible Training Provider List.

 Clean Energy Workforce Training Programs

 Interested in getting into the Clean-Green Industry?
 Sacramento Works has training programs available for those interested in Green Building or Alternative Vehicles and Fuel.